rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.434 Bibliographic volumes vs. physical volumes

-<a name="6.21.434.1">6.21.434.1</a> If the number of bibliographic volumes differs from the number of physical volumes, record the number of physical volumes.
+<a name="6.21.434.1">6.21.434.1</a> If the number of the manifestation's bibliographic volumes differs from the number of physical volumes, record the number of physical volumes.
 Always make a [Note on extent of manifestation](/DCRMR/phys-desc/Note-on-extent-of-manifestation/) indicating the number of bibliographic volumes (see [6.215.434.1](/DCRMR/phys-desc/Note-on-extent-of-manifestation/#6.215.434.1)).

 #### 6.21.435 Pagination continuous